-Scheduled expert tree surveys take place every two years by professional surveyors.
-The surveyors will only assess Devon County Council-owned trees within the limits of the highway, or Devon County Council-owned trees that are outside the limits of the highway, but which could affect the highway.
+Scheduled expert tree surveys take place, from 2020, every year by professional surveyors.
+The surveyors will generally only assess Devon County Council-owned trees within the limits of the highway, or Devon County Council-owned trees that are outside the limits of the highway, but which could affect the highway.

-These inspections take place throughout the summer on high-use main roads, including A and B roads, and on the highway around high-risk target sites, such as schools and hospitals.
-We carry out these surveys every year, district by district, on a two-year rolling cycle.
+These inspections take place throughout the summer on high-use main roads, including A and B roads, and on the highway around high-risk target sites, such as near schools and hospitals.

-- In odd-numered years we inspect trees in the following districts, in this order: Teignbridge, East Devon, Torridge and West Devon.
+- In odd-numered years we were inspecting trees in the following districts, in this order: Teignbridge, East Devon, Torridge and West Devon.

-- In even-numbered years we inspect trees in the following districts, in this order: Exeter, North Devon, Mid Devon and South Hams.
+- In even-numbered years we were inspecting trees in the following districts, in this order: Exeter, North Devon, Mid Devon and South Hams.